Ransomware: DarkSide

-On May 7, 2021 a cyberattack was executed on the US Colonial Pipeline.
+On May 7, 2021, a cyberattack was executed on the US Colonial Pipeline.
 The Federal Bureau of Investigation identified DarkSide as the perpetrator of the Colonial Pipeline ransomware attack, perpetrated by malicious code, that led to a voluntary shutdown of the main pipeline supplying 45% of fuel to the East Coast of the United States.
-The attack was described as the worst cyberattack to date on U.S. critical infrastructure.
+The attack was described as the worst cyberattack to date on the U.S. critical infrastructure.
 DarkSide successfully extorted about 75 Bitcoin (almost US$5 million) from Colonial Pipeline.
 U.S. officials are investigating whether the attack was purely criminal or took place with the involvement of the Russian government or another state sponsor.
 Following the attack, DarkSide posted a statement claiming that "We are apolitical, we do not participate in geopolitics...Our goal is to make money and not creating problems for society."

-On May 10, SentinelOne published an analysis of the DarkSide Ransomware attack.

-In May 2021, the FBI and Cybersecurity and Infrastructure Security Agency issued a joint alert urging the owners and operators of critical infrastructure to take certain steps to reduce their vulnerability to DarkSide ransomware and ransomware in general.
+In May 2021, the FBI and Cybersecurity and Infrastructure Security Agency (CISA) issued a joint alert urging the owners and operators of critical infrastructure to take certain steps to reduce their vulnerability to DarkSide ransomware and ransomware in general.